rackerlabs/design-system/_component_design/key-value-pairs.md

 Consider the following best practices when you design key-value pairs:

+- Do not use key-value pairs to represent multiple rows or columns of data.
 - Use horizontal key-value pairs when you have tight vertical constraints.
 - Use vertical key-value pairs when you have tight horizontal constraints, are developing for a mobile device, or are viewing data inside an expanded table row.
 - Do not place more than three vertical key-value pairs on a page.